Posted in Rhinoplasty

 Rhinoplasty in Houston

-Dr. Christopher K Livingston is a highly skilled rhinoplasty surgeon that has been providing excellent results and operative skills with a combination of his own techniques.
-Located at the Houston Texas Medical Center, the world’s largest medical center, Dr. Livingston is highly regarded amongst his patients and his peers.
+Dr. Christopher K Livingston is a board certified and recertified plastic surgeon with twenty years experience in performing rhinoplasty surgery.
+Livingston Plastic Surgery is located in the Texas Medical Center and Dr. Livingston is highly regarded amongst his patients and peers.
 With the calm, non-pressuring approach and environment, you can finally breathe easy with the nose of your dreams.

 Here are the five most common nose shape concerns that Dr. Livingston can resolve with a Rhinoplasty.